sperfu/findGSEX/README.md

 ```
 ### Data

-You can check our demo dataset at our [webserver](http://146.56.237.198:3838/findGSEX/).
+You can check our demo dataset at our [webserver](http://146.56.237.198:3838/findGSEX/) or [drive](https://drive.google.com/drive/folders/1fBuPRxi_J-oMpj6G2KokEUeB_8S8ahH6?usp=share_link) for complete data.
 We have provide precalculated histo file whose ploidy number ranging from tetraploid to octoploid.

 ### Usage:
 ```R